Cherry-Android/vkinfo/README.md

 This is vkinfo tool.
 It's mirgated from AOSP (frameworks/native/vulkan/)

-Add this binary to device.mk to use it PRODUCT_PACKAGES += \
+Add this binary to device.mk to use it:

+PRODUCT_PACKAGES += \
         libvulkan \
         vkinfo